 In 2002, the FERC held a hearing related to a complaint filed by Nevada Power Company and Sierra Pacific Power Company (the Nevada utilities).
 The complaint sought to break long-term contracts entered during the 2000 and 2001 California energy price spike which the customers alleged were "high-priced."
 The complaint alleged that KPCo and other AEP subsidiaries sold power at unjust and unreasonable prices because the market for power was allegedly dysfunctional at the time such contracts were executed.
 In 2003, the FERC rejected the complaint.
 In 2006, the U.S. Court of Appeals for the Ninth Circuit reversed the FERC order and remanded the case to the FERC for further proceedings.
-That decision was appealed and argued before the U.S. Supreme Court in February 2008.
+That decision was appealed to the U.S. Supreme Court.
+In June 2008, the U.S. Supreme Court affirmed the validity of contractually-agreed rates except in cases of serious harm to the public.
+The U.S. Supreme Court affirmed the Ninth Circuit's remand on two issues, market manipulation and excessive burden on consumers.
 Management is unable to predict the outcome of these proceedings or their impact on future results of operations and cash flows.
 Management asserted claims against certain companies that sold power to KPCo and other AEP subsidiaries, which was resold to the Nevada utilities, seeking to recover a portion of any amounts that may be owed to the Nevada utilities.